To read the texts click on the texts: Isaiah 52:7-10; Heb 1:1-6; Jn1:1-18

-Yet, despite this rejection of the Word, there is a note of hope and promise.
-There continue to be people who will choose light over darkness, who will choose selflessness over selfishness.
-There will continue to be people who will fight for justice and will never give up this cause.
-There will continue to be people who will generously give, not only of their wealth, but also, of themselves, in imitation of the one who became human and gave all.
-Those who opt for the light can continue to do so because their openness to the Incarnate Word and all that he stands for makes them open to receive grace upon grace from him.
+Yet, despite this rejection of the Word, there is a note of hope and promise because there continue to be people who will choose light over darkness and selflessness over selfishness, justice over injustice, who will generously give not only their wealth but also themselves in imitation of the one who became human and gave all.
+Those who opt for the light will receive grace upon grace from him.
 This abundance of grace continues to sustain them through the most trying times.
-It gives them the courage never to give up or to give in, but to continue and carry on.

-By taking on our humanity, Jesus has shown us that we can be divine.
-He has shown us how far we can go, even in our humanity.
+By taking on our humanity, Jesus has shown us that we can be divine and how far we can go even in our humanity.
 We can love more, we can dare more, we can believe more, and we can be more.
-Nothing is now outside the scope of our humanity which, after the birth of Jesus, is no longer a limitation but an advantage.
-The oracle of Isaiah, composed towards the end of the exile, and which announces the return of the exiles to
+Nothing is now outside the scope of our humanity which, after the birth of Jesus, is but always an advantage.

-Thus, Christmas is not merely the celebration of a historical birth that took place over two thousand years ago.
-It is about becoming conscious of who we really are as human beings.
+Thus, Christmas is not merely the celebration of a historical birth; a birth that took place over two thousand years ago, It is about becoming conscious of who we really are as human beings.
 It is the celebration of life in all its fullness.
-It is the celebration of the transformation of limit to limitlessness, of selfishness to selflessness, of bondage to freedom, and of fear to unconditional love.
+It is the celebration of the transformation of limit to limitlessness, of selfishness to selflessness, of bondage and fear to freedom and unconditional love.